douglasgreen/taskmaster/docs/design.md

 Only one of the days columns is set, so check Days of year, Days of week, and Days of month for the first non-empty column.
-An asterisk can be used in any of the day fields to mean every day.
+An asterisk can be used in any of the day fields to mean every day or the time field to mean every time.

 Times allow a 14 minute interval so you should schedule your times at 0, 15, 30, and 45 minutes past the hour.
 And you should run the reminder program with a